KevinRiveraUT/recipe-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+This project is developed as part of the Udemy Course: [Angular - The Complete Guide (2022 Edition)](https://www.udemy.com/course/the-complete-guide-to-angular-2/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.